defisym/OpenFusionExamples/Extensions/Func/ToInstall/Files/Help/Func/Func.md

 ## Expression

 - Call Func
-  - *Use function name and params to call a function*
+  - *Use function name and params to call and loop a function*

   - Call Func (return value)
   - Call Func (return string)

+- Loop
+  - *Loop control for action funcs, works alomst the same as fastloop, but make it easier to pass temp values*

+  - Set LoopIndex
+  - Stop Loop

 - Ternary
   - *return bool?A:B*